Wednesday, December 23, 2015

 Wednesday, January 28, 2015

 Ernie Banks passed away Friday night here in Chicago.
-Since I was old enough to think about such things, I've always considered him the face of Chicago baseball, and so while I am not a Cubs fan and never saw Banks play, I was saddened to hear of his death, both as a Chicagoan, and as a baseball fan.
-Banks was 83 old though, and he was able to enjoy being a Hall of Famer for more than 37 years.
+Since I was old enough to think about such things, I've always considered him the face of Chicago baseball, and so while I am not a Cubs fan and never saw Banks play, I was saddened to hear of his death, both as a Chicagoan and as a baseball fan.
+Banks was 83 old, and he was able to enjoy being a Hall of Famer for close to 38 years.
 I found myself wondering: How many Hall of Fame players his age are still with us?
 How many Hall of Fame players lived for so many years after their induction?

 Monday, January 26, 2015